 This was a special session.
 We scheduled it a bit earlier to be able to attend the Big Brother Awards, a very relevant event organised by Bits of Freedom, one of our earlier hosts.
 But then ‘code red’ happened.
 Heavy snowfall prevented the physical attendance of many attendees.
 So we chose not to cancel, but to create an online meetup.
 Kars provided an introduction to Value Sensitive Design (VSD) from behind his laptop and all others called in.
 It was an insightful presentation and good discussion afterwards.
 Below are some notes on the proceedings.

-Kars’s slides are here (PDF). it is based on five papers on value sensitive design.
+Kars’s slides are here (PDF) and a write-up of the presentation is available on his blog. it is based on five papers on value sensitive design.
 The departure point is the observation that there is a need for an overarching theoretical and methodological framework with which to handle the value dimensions of design work.

 Value sensitive design is “a theoretically grounded approach to the design of technology that accounts for human values in a principled and comprehensive manner throughout the design process.”
 Where ‘value’ refers to what a person or group consider important in life.